xianghui/javascript101/content/lessons/1-3-functions.md

 Specifically:

 * function can be passed as argument (function values)
-* function can be returned from a function (higher order function)
+* function can be returned from a function (higher-order function)
 * function can be assigned to a variable

 <div>